PlayEveryWare/eos_plugin_for_unity/docs/scene_walkthrough/player_reports_and_sanctions_walkthrough.md

 ![Reports](../images/eos_sdk_player_reports_and_sanctions.png)

-❗ More documentation on the reports interface can be found [here](https://dev.epicgames.com/docs/game-services/reports-interface).
+> [!NOTE]

-❗ More documentation on the sanctions interface can be found [here](https://dev.epicgames.com/docs/game-services/sanctions-interface).
+> More documentation on the reports interface can be found [here](https://dev.epicgames.com/docs/game-services/reports-interface), and more documentation on the sanctions interface can be found [here](https://dev.epicgames.com/docs/game-services/sanctions-interface).